 Not everyone’s idea of a great holiday involves sitting on a beach with a good book.
 In fact, for some it’s not a real break unless you’ve put yourself to the test and got out of your comfort zone.
 That’s why we divide our adventures into four categories: easy, moderate, challenging and tough.
 You don't have to push yourself to the limits, but adventure activities are a great way to shake things up a bit.

 Of these outdoor adventures, the challenging category contains some of our favourites.
-They’ll get you unplugged and out into wild and remote places few others get to experience.
-You’ll have to step up, and you’ll probably wish you’d trained a little more than you did, but they’re all within reach of anyone with a good fitness, the right attitude, and a taste for adventure.
+They’ll immerse you in wild and remote places few others get to experience.
+You’ll have to step up, and you’ll probably wish you’d trained a little more than you did, but they’re all within reach of anyone with a good fitness level, a resilient attitude, and a taste for adventure.

-So if you’re looking for a real challenge to get your teeth into, here are twelve adventures that have got us dreaming at HQ.
+So if you’re looking for a real 'type two fun' challenge to get your teeth into, here are twelve challenging adventures that have got us dreaming at HQ.

 1. Self-Powered 100km Kayaking Adventure in Greenland